-EMDR: A Unique Technique Helping Girls Heal From Trauma
+EMDR: A Unique Technique Helping Girls and assigned female at birth – girls and assigned female at birth Heal From Trauma

 Healing symptoms of trauma using eye movement may sound like something out of a science fiction novel, but it’s actually a very effective technique for some teens struggling with trauma.
 At Solstice, we utilize Eye Movement Desensitization and Reprocessing, or EMDR, to help teens who could benefit from the technique.

 What is EMDR and how does it help teens struggling with trauma?

 Through EMDR (Eye Movement Desensitization and Reprocessing), we utilize eye movement to move traumatic memories that are stuck and deeply engrained within the body to a more functional state.
 Here are a few ways EMDR helps teens:

 - Transform negative core beliefs into positive beliefs: